 This is a classic description of an indoor air quality issue known as Sick Building Syndrome (SBS).
 It’s important to keep in mind that these complaints are not specific.
 They can have several causes including exposure to causative agents outside the building, acute sensitivity and job stress, among others.
 Nonetheless, SBS began showing up after the 1973 oil embargo and energy conservation measures included reducing the amount of outdoor air used for dilution ventilation.
 Inadequate ventilation is widely regarded as a leading cause of SBS.

-Indoor air quality is a combination of many factors that requires trained and experienced investigators to unravel and propose workable solutions.
-We can assist in identifying the problems and suggest solutions call us at 1-800-344-4414 or email email@example.com.
+Indoor air quality is a combination of many factors that require trained and experienced investigators to unravel and propose workable solutions.
+We can assist in identifying the problems and suggest solutions call us at 1-800-344-4414, email email@example.com or use our contact form to get in touch.

 Our primary service areas for Indoor Air Quality Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.